srl-labs/containerlab/docs/manual/kinds/crpd.md

 Saving configuration with `containerlab save` command is not yet supported for cRPD nodes.
 Saving configuration via CLI command is still possible, of course.

 ### License
 cRPD containers require a license file to have some features to be activated.
-With a [`license`](../nodes.md#license) directive it's possible to provide a path to a license file that will be used (work in progress).
+With a [`license`](../nodes.md#license) directive it's possible to provide a path to a license file that will be copied over to the nodes configuration directory by the `/config/license.conf` path.

 ## Container configuration
 To launch cRPD, containerlab uses the deployment instructions that are provided in the [TechLibrary](https://www.juniper.net/documentation/us/en/software/crpd/crpd-deployment/topics/task/crpd-linux-server-install.html) as well as leveraging some setup steps outlined by Matt Oswalt in [this blog post](https://oswalt.dev/2020/03/building-your-own-junos-router-with-crpd-and-linuxkit/).